Deadly clash erupts between NPP supporters ahead of primaries

 These assailants reportedly launched a brutal attack on the Dimalya and Owusu, inflicting further injuries on Dimalya's right leg, making it necessary to remove previous implanted metal to avoid amputation.

-A formal complaint was lodged with the Tepa police, who have also lunched a manhunt for the three suspects (Baba Lion, "8080", and Casia) to aid in the ongoing investigation.
+A formal complaint was lodged with the Tepa police, who have also launched a manhunt for the three suspects (Baba Lion, "8080", and Casia) to aid in the ongoing investigation.

 Expressing his concern, Dimalya has called on the NPP leadership to take swift action against the culprits to protect the party's reputation within the constituency.